knpuniversity/blog/upgrading-symfony-2.7.rst

 Upgrading composer.json
 -----------------------

-Since Symfony protects backwards-compatability, upgrading is *mostly* easy, but we did hit a few minor things.
+Since Symfony protects backwards-compatibility, upgrading is *mostly* easy, but we did hit a few minor things.
 Btw, there's a new `upgrade`_ section on the docs about it - tell your friends!